spacebeam/ophelia/strategy/terran.md

 get speed upgrade with ultra, don't mind if the lurker die, they are just for the contain,

-focus on getting vessels with your scourge, keep getting ultras, lings and the ocational pair of scourges.
+focus on getting vessels with your scourge, keep getting ultras, lings and the ocational pair of scourges,

+this build order is aiming for 2,1 upgrades check out your evolution chambers.

 ## 2HM
+s